Ayurvedic Pain Relief for Winter Muscles – Buy | Amiy Naturals

 • Warm vegetable soups with cumin and coriander

 Sip warm water throughout the day.
-If bloating or heaviness persists, gentle digestive support like Gut Reset may help improve absorption and reduce the internal load that can worsen body stiffness.
+If bloating or heaviness persists, gentle digestive support like Gut Reset may help improve absorption.

 5) Keep Joints Warm